Prism Executive Recruitment: Management Consultancy Salary Review 2023

 Bonuses

 We have seen little change in bonus awards which range from 0-10% at junior levels up to c.
 40% at the most senior grade (occasionally more, sometimes “uncapped”).
 Bonuses are usually dependent on a mix of personal objectives and those of the firm.
 At more senior levels such personal objectives are frequently weighted towards sales.
-In 2022 some firms announced one off small “cost of living” bonuses.

-Travel expenses and WFH
+Travel expenses

 A ‘wildcard’ is the travel expenses policy: if an employer can denote a given employee as ‘home based’ for the purpose of expenses then this can be worth a considerable amount to the employee depending, of course, upon their location.
 Apart from this there are few noticeable regional differences in remuneration.

+Since 2020 there has been a dramatic shift in employees’ expectations regarding Working from Home and an expectation of reduced mobility in consulting.
+However, perhaps surprisingly, this has not had any noticeable effect on salaries.
 Equity or share options feature across levels and all sizes of firm.
 However their value is typically greatest at the most senior levels and is often a reward or incentive for strong sales and revenue generation.

 We have seen small numbers of major firms’ Senior Managers with base salaries of more than £140,000: these outliers have not been reflected above and appear to relate to firms attempting to keep staff by paying them Director level salaries when they are not able to promote them.
 Conversely there are also some staff on £85,000 or less, even in large firms, who have the title Senior Manager but clearly neither the salary nor the sales involvement.
-This is probably linked to the grade inflation mentioned.

 Definitions of consulting levels: